-In many therapies knowledge of the meridian system can really be hlpful.
+In many therapies knowledge of the meridian system can really be helpful.
 If you know how each meridian relates to the organs and their associated characteristics it may greatly enhance the effectiveness of your treatment.
-It will also help you understand the inter-relatedness of symptoms so that you can have a holistic diagnosis.
+It will also help you understand the inter-relatedness of symptoms so that you can make a holistic diagnosis.

 The idea of the continual flow of energy as expressed in the yin / yang cycle can also be observed in the five elements that are the foundation of our world.
 These five elements are often depicted on a five pointed star and consist of wood, fire, earth, metal or air and water, and like the yin/yang symbol, they are also expressed as a continual clockwise circle of energy.

 Shen is the Chinese term for the creative energy and the shen cycle depends on each element feeding and supporting the next on the star.
 There is no fixed starting point but for convenience, we will begin with the wood element and the cycle can be explained as follows -

 - As all good scouts know, rubbing two pieces of wood together creates fire, the next element in the sequence.

 - Fire burns and leaves an ash, which makes our soil, the earth element.

 - Metal or air when heated and cooled, produces water vapour.